sagemath/trac_to_gh/Issue 891.md

 # Issue 891: [with patch] symmetrica needs to have its deallocation routine called upon exit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/891

 Original creator: mhansen